 - Dude, Where's My Car? plays with this trope and divides it.
 The superweapon, the Continuum Transfunctioner, is actually the problem and needs to be turned off, yet the buttons are too small.
 It's solved with the previously-acquired bendy straw.

-- Pacific Rim gives us the Jaeger mecha Gipsy Danger's sword, which was conveniently forgotten about in favor of punching the giant Kaiju monsters until one flew away with the mecha in its claws.
+- Pacific Rim has the Jaeger mecha Gypsy Danger's sword, which was conveniently forgotten about in favor of punching the giant Kaiju monsters until one flew away with the mecha in its claws.
 Even more odd when you consider that the Jaeger's two pilots were mind-linked, yet somehow only one of them knew about the sword.

 - Perhaps the most egregious example is the Flaz Gaz Heat Ray, as discussed in Nick Lowe's essay, The Well-Tempered Plot Device: